 It is undeniable that the 2017 fire season not only hurt the health of the public from the excessive amounts of smoke in the air but also hurt business by deterring the amount of visitors that come to Missoula.
-In 2017, water levels were abnormally low, moisture was absent for the entire summer, and a total of $378 Million dollars were spent in Montana alone battling the blazes.
+In 2017 water levels were abnormally low, moisture was virtually non-existent for the entire summer, and a total of $378 Million dollars were spent in Montana alone battling the blazes.
 While the incoming firefighter traffic added some business and dollars that were missed from visitors back into our economy, is that really what is ideal for Missoula?
 Do we want to be known as the community that gets its money from our heroes that risk their lives to retain our livelihood?

-Inevitably, fire is a natural part of our landscape, it was here before us and will be here after us.
+Inevitably fire is a natural part of our landscape, it was here before us and will be here after us.
 Our forests rely on fire, Montana has native tree species that are fire adapted and actually rely on it to scarify (not sterilize) the ground in order to establish reprod.
 Fire cleans up ground fuels that accumulate, making room for tree seedlings to establish.
 Birds and nesters use fire-killed trees for shelter.

-Secondly, After our forests are back in a historical composition we can put prescribed fire back in them to clean up the ground fuels and fertilize the ground to stimulate reprod of the trees that are there, ensuring fire will not be detrimental for the rest of its rotational period.
+Secondly, After our forests are back in a historical composition we can put prescribed fire back in them to clean up the ground fuels and fertilize the ground to stimulate reprod of the trees that are there, ensuring fire will not be detrimental to human values for the rest of its rotational period.
 Did you know that fire in a treated acre in the spring has 17 times less amounts of particulates in the smoke than it would in the summer?
 We can reduce our health risks and smoke filled valleys in the summer by putting fire on the ground at the right times, introducing only a few weeks of mild smoke in the spring as a replacement.

 What a community member can do:

-Start with understanding and sharing our issues.
+1.Start with understanding and sharing our issues.
 Educate yourself and others about our current state.
 Diverse people and thinking will streamline application of solutions.
 Much of our issues stem from a lack of social license.

-Support our government agencies that represent our public lands.
+2. Support our government agencies that represent our public lands.
 While we may not all agree with decisions that are made by government agencies, it is important to remember that they do represent us as a community and we must support them to get to where we want to be.
 It is also important to understand the current difficulties our local agencies face when making these decisions and that there are many political hoops they have to jump through on a higher level to get work done.
 Patience, persistence, and collaboration will go much further than expressing grief to the wrong players